All Episodes

 Almost everything you want to do now comes under the regulation of some bureaucrat.

-He's been there since 1973, uh and he was asked while he was running for his nineteenth term in Congress uh whether there was anything that the Federal Government couldn't do, and he responded that the Federal Government, yes, can do most anything in this country.
+And he was asked while he was running for his 19th term in Congress whether there was anything that the federal government couldn't do.

-And he's right, he's right.
+And he's right.

-Because if the federal government can regulate your app, there is nothing that the Federal Government can't do.
+Because if the federal government can regulate your app, there is nothing that the federal government can't do.

-Uh and that's why that's why these bills are two thousand pages.
+And that's why these bills are 2,000 pages.

-They're two thousand pages because they're no longer laws.
+They're 2,000 pages because they're no longer laws.

 You're in a land beyond law.

-And and hyper regulation is a form of tyranny.
+And hyper-regulation is a form of tyranny.

-So we do not need the FCC to regulate the Internet.
+So we do not need the FCC to regulate the internet.

 We need to abolish the FCC.

-People talk about how are we going to get out of this multi-trillion dollar hole?
+People talk about how are we going to get out of this multi-trillion dollar hole.

-A good way to start, a good way to start would be to abolish every agency beginning with the letter F, because there is way too much federal regulation in the United States of America.
+A good way to start, a good way to start, would be to abolish every agency beginning with the letter F, because there is way too much federal regulation in the United States of America.

 And all that means, by the way, is that laws are no longer made by lawmakers, but they're just made by people you don't know and people you can't vote out and people who are not accountable to the people's representatives.

-And he was asked, an interviewer pointed out that if an ordinary citizen had done what he'd done, done they'd have thrown the book at that citizen.
+Do you remember Charlie Wrangell at his press conference a couple of weeks ago and he was asked an interviewer pointed out that if an ordinary citizen had done what he'd done, they'd have thrown the book at that citizen.

 If you're an ordinary citizen and you don't declare rental income on your rental property in the Dominican Republic, the IRS will throw the book at you.